drausin/libri-experiments/experiments/README.md

 strive to meet the following standards:
 - trials should be **reproducible**, so all the configs and shell commands are given for anyone to run the same trial themselves
+- discussion should bias toward including **implementation details**, and so should links to PRs and commits whenever possible
 - **raw result data** should be included, be they Grafana screenshots or Prometheus query results
 - trials should be **incremental**, meaning that they rarely contain nice, tidy results but more honestly reflect the actual experimental progression